cabforum/smime/SBR.md

 **Extant S/MIME CA**: A Subordinate CA that:

-   1. Is a Publicly-Trusted Subordinate CA Certificate whose `notBefore` field is before September 1, 2023 and has issued end entity S/MIME Certificates;
+   1. Is a Publicly-Trusted Subordinate CA Certificate whose `notBefore` field is before September 1, 2023 and which is included in a valid trust chain of an end entity S/MIME Certificate;
    2. The CA Certificate includes no Extended Key Usage extension, contains `anyExtendedKeyUsage` in the EKU extension, or contains `id-kp-emailProtection` in the EKU extension;
    3. The CA Certificate complies with the profile defined in [RFC 5280](http://tools.ietf.org/html/rfc5280).
 The following two deviations from the [RFC 5280](http://tools.ietf.org/html/rfc5280) profile are acceptable:
       a.
 The CA Certificate contains a `nameConstraints` extension that is not marked critical;